microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/4_CreateExternalTablesSynapse/README.md

     DATA_SOURCE = AzureBlobDS,
     FILE_FORMAT = DelimitedNoDateZIP)

+**Step 4B:** Run the script ScriptCreateExternalTableDriver.ps1.
+Provide the prompted information: The path and name of the Configuration Driver CSV File.
+The script does not connect to the APS or SQLDW.
+The only input for this script is the config.csv file.

 ## **Job Aid** - Programmatically Generate Config Files

-There is a job-aid PowerShell script named "Generate_Step5_ConfigFiles.ps1" to help you to produce configuration file(s) programmatically.
-It uses output produced by previous steps (for example: T-SQL script files from step 3, schema mapping file from step 3, and Export & Import T-SQL scripts generated from Step 4).
+There is a job-aid PowerShell script named "Generate_Step4_ConfigFiles.ps1" to help you to produce configuration file(s) programmatically.
+It uses output produced by previous steps (for example: T-SQL script files from step 2, schema mapping file from step 2, and Export & Import T-SQL scripts generated from Step 3).

-It uses parameters set inside the file named "ConfigFileDriver_Step5.csv".
+It uses parameters set inside the file named "ConfigFileDriver_Step4.csv".
 The CSV file contains fields as value-named pairs with instructions for each field.
 You can set the value for each named field based on your own setup and output files.

 After running the "Generate_Step5_ConfigFiles.ps1", you can then review and edit the programmatically generated configuration files based on your own needs and environment.
-The generated config file(s) can then be used as input to the step 5 main program (PowerShell: ScriptCreateExternalTableDriver.ps1).
+The generated config file(s) can then be used as input to the step 4 main program (PowerShell: ScriptCreateExternalTableDriver.ps1).

-## What the Program(s) Does** ##
+## What the Program(s) Does

 After the data has been exported from APS, the data now needs to be inserted into SQLDW.
 Before this can occur, the external table needs to be created on Azure SQLDW.
 This is completed by using the create table statements and converting the statement into an external table.
 This PowerShell program(s) generate these "Create External Table" Statements.